dawaltconley/sass-themes/README.md

 ## Installation

-When installing from npm, make sure to include `node_modules` in your `SASS_PATH` resolve dependencies. `sass-themes` depends on other sass libraries and needs to know where to find them.
+When installing from npm, make sure to include `node_modules` in your `SASS_PATH` to resolve dependencies. `sass-themes` depends on other sass libraries and needs to know where to find them.

 ```
 npm install sass-themes